Essential Performance Standards for Admission and Progression in the School of Nursing Policy

 - give an accurate report of patient information to other health care professionals and members of the client’s health care team

 The purpose of disability accommodations at the collegiate level is to provide equal access.
-Reasonable accommodations do not negate requirements for successful completion of a program, course, service and/or activity; adherence to generally acceptable standards of behavior; the College’s general and academic student rights and responsibilities; or adherence to faculty/staff directions and instructions.
+Reasonable accommodations do not negate requirements for successful completion of a program, course, service and/or activity; adherence to generally acceptable standards of behavior; the University’s general and academic student rights and responsibilities; or adherence to faculty/staff directions and instructions.

 No student will be excluded from any course or curriculum of study on the basis of disability if the student can perform the essential functions of the course or curriculum with reasonable accommodations.
 Some specific courses of study have rigorous technical standards which must be met by all students.
 Consideration of attendance and assignment extensions are made individually between the DSC and individual professors on a case-by-case basis using guidelines provided by the Office of Civil Rights (OCR).
 Attendance and other classroom policies, course schedule, assignment due dates, etc., should be provided to students in a written or electronic format.

-The Lynchburg College Disability Services Coordinator (DSC), located in Academic & Career Services (2nd floor of Hall Campus Center), works with eligible students with disabilities to make arrangements for appropriate and reasonable accommodations.
+The University of Lynchburg Disability Services Coordinator (DSC), located in Academic & Career Services (2nd floor of Hall Campus Center), works with eligible students with disabilities to make arrangements for appropriate and reasonable accommodations.
 Students registered with the DSC who receive letters outlining their approved accommodations are required arrange a meeting with each professor to discuss accommodations they wish to implement in individual courses.
 For information about requesting accommodations, please email Julia Timmons, , phone 434.544.8687 (undergraduate) or Jessica Guggenheimer, , phone 434.544.8152 (graduate).

 Prospective students will be notified of the Essential Performance Standards for Admission and Progression in the Department of Nursing policy via the department’s website.
-Each semester the policy will be provided to current students via their Lynchburg College Department of Nursing Student Handbook.
+Each semester the policy will be provided to current students via their University of Lynchburg Department of Nursing Student Handbook.
 It is the clinical faculty member’s responsibility to submit an Early Alert and notify the Director of Nursing if he or she has concerns about a student meeting these essential performance standards.

 If it is determined that the student is not meeting these standards, the faculty member and the Director of Nursing will meet with the student in order to inform him or her that these standards are not being met.
 Written documentation will be presented to the student that includes the essential performance standards that are not being met, along with suggestions on how the student could improve their performance of these standards.
-Depending on the nature of the reason for failing to meet these standards, possible suggestions may include but are not limited to: seeking the assistance of the College’s Disability Service Coordinator to obtain reasonable accommodations, recommending the student take a temporary leave and complete course requirements later (in the same semester or during a break) when the student is in a position to meet the essential performance standards or withdrawing from the program.
+Depending on the nature of the reason for failing to meet these standards, possible suggestions may include but are not limited to: seeking the assistance of the University’s Accessibility and Disability Resources Coordinator to obtain reasonable accommodations, recommending the student take a temporary leave and complete course requirements later (in the same semester or during a break) when the student is in a position to meet the essential performance standards or withdrawing from the program.

 Aiken, E. (2013).
 The Americans with Disabilities Act: Implications for nursing education.
 Retrieved from http://www.sreb.org/page/1390/the_americans_with_disabilities_act.html.